Large Deviations for Stochastic Differential Equations Driven by Semimartingales: Uniform exponential tightness

 \begin{remark} In fact, the proof of previous lemma yields a general conclusion.
 If for each $t>0$, the families $\{|x|*\nu^\e_t\}_{\e>0}$ and $\{V(B^\e(h_{b_0}))_t\}_{\e>0}$ are exponentially tight for some $b_0>0$.
 Then the family $\{B^\e(h_b)\}_{\e>0}$ is UET for all $b>0$. \end{remark}

-Combining these lemmas together, we are in position to give the sufficient conditions for the UET property of $\{X^\e\}_{\e>0}$. \begin{proposition} Let $\{X^\e\}_{\e>0}$ be a family of one-dimensional c\`adl\`ag semimartingales with characteristics $(B^\e(h),C^\e,\nu^\e)$ associated to a truncation function $h$.
+We are in position to give the sufficient conditions for the UET property of $\{X^\e\}_{\e>0}$. \begin{proposition}[Criterion for UET property] Let $\{X^\e\}_{\e>0}$ be a family of one-dimensional c\`adl\`ag semimartingales with characteristics $(B^\e(h),C^\e,\nu^\e)$ associated to a truncation function $h$.
 Suppose (i) in Lemma \ref{exp-tight-large-jumps} holds.
 Assume there exist $b_0>0$ and $r>0$ such that for each $t>0$, the families $\{V(B^\e(h_{b_0}))_t\}_{\e>0}$ and $\{\frac{1}{\e} C^\e_t\}_{\e>0}$ are exponentially tight, and the following holds,

 Then $\{X^\e\}_{\e>0}$ is UET. \end{proposition} \begin{proof} We use the decomposition $X^\e = \check X^\e(h_{\e r}) + B^\e(h_{\e r}) + X^{\e,c} + M^{\e,d}(h_{\e r})$.
 The UET property of $\{X^{\e,c}\}$ and $\{\check X^\e(h_{\e r})\}$ follow from Lemma \ref{exp-tight-bv-conti}.(ii) and Lemma \ref{exp-tight-large-jumps-2}.
 The UET property of $\{B^\e(h_{\e r})\}$ follows from Lemma \ref{UET-B}, since the exponential tightness of $\{|x|\ind_{\{\e r<|x|\le b\}}*\nu^\e_t\}_{\e>0}$ is a consequence of \eqref{cond-2} and the observation $|x|\ind_{\{\e r<|x|\le b_0\}} \le \e\exp(|x|/(\e r))\ind_{\{\e r<|x|\le b\}}$ for all $b\ge b_0$.
 Finally, to check the UET property of $\{M^{\e,d}(h_{\e r})\}$, we use Corollary \ref{exp-tight-pure-disc-bdd-jumps} by taking $A^\e = \e r$.
 The proof is complete. \end{proof}